 Why should you travel to japan Japanese drinks

-You may be familiar with the term ‘sake’, which is often used to refer to the Japanese alcohol nihonshu overseas, but there is more to Japanese beverages than that.
-There is shochu, umeshu, and more.
-Additionally, there are breweries and distilleries all over the country and the same alcohol may taste different, region to region.
-Some regions even produce their own alcohol that are not commonly found in other regions.
-Just as an example, Okinawa, an island to the south of Japan, produces its own liquor, awamori, that is hard to find on mainland Japan.
+You may be familiar with the term ‘sake’, often used to refer to the Japanese alcohol nihonshu overseas, but Japanese beverages offer much more than that.
+From shochu to umeshu and beyond, there’s a diverse array to explore.
+Moreover, breweries and distilleries dot the country, with the same alcohol often tasting different from region to region.
+Some areas even produce their own unique libations not commonly found elsewhere.
+Take, for instance, Okinawa, an island south of Japan, famed for its hard-to-find awamori liquor.

-If you enjoy a good drink, Japan is home to loads of it and you’ll have a fun time exploring all the amazing beverage options during your travel in Japan.
+If you enjoy a good tipple, Japan offers an abundance of choices, and you’re sure to have a blast exploring the incredible beverage options during your travels in Japan.

 Nightlife